beauwilliams/nx-monorepo-full-stack-app/README.md

 <img width="1440" alt="Screen Shot 2022-11-20 at 11 51 06 am" src="https://user-images.githubusercontent.com/7098556/202877594-f8203169-bd9b-4ec8-89c6-28bfe6a17bf6.png">

+### Enabling NX Cloud runs github integration

+Ensure `@nrwl/nx-cloud` is in `package.json`

+Then run `nx g @nrwl/nx-cloud:init`

+And follow the instructions, once setup, you should see NX bot in your Pull Requests make a comment with the status of the runs/builds etc

 ## Benchmarking our API performance

 Let's start with a very simple benchmark, to set a baseline, pulling our our GraphQL playground route